asayers/jetrelay/DESIGN.md

 wasn't able to get it to exceed 2 Gbps, even with all 50 cores available; and the typical throughput was closer to 1 Gbps.
 I tried turning up the worker count and per-client rate, but didn't observe any difference.

+It should be noted that the official server is clearly optimized for the "lots-of-filtering" case.
+We're stress-testing the "no-filtering" case.
+This was always going to be a tough test for it.

 I did notice something odd however: clients weren't falling behind.
 Despite the low throughput, all clients continued to observe very recent events.
 What's